 commits an offence.

-Penalty: $1 000 or 12 months’ imprisonment, or both.
+Penalty for this subsection: imprisonment for 12 months and a fine of $6 000.

 (5) For the purposes of this section, a person found about or near a prison or in or near some other place where for the time being there are prisoners who, upon being warned and requested by a prison officer or police officer to depart therefrom, refuses or neglects to do so shall be deemed to be loitering.